This tutorial walks through refinement of the E. coli groEL chain H (PDB ID 8P4P) from Figure 5 in our paper:

 "Extracting Information from Low Resolution Data"

-The goal is to show how ROCKET can be used to model build a chain in a cryoEM model where the map is particularly low resolution or noisy.
+The goal is to show how ROCKET can build a chain into a cryoEM map that is especially low resolution or noisy.

 You will see a folder organized in the following manner:

-For reproducibility, we have prepared all the necessary files in the 8p4pH_preprocessing_outputs.
-Check this cryoEM tutorial and the API for rk.preprocess if you want to do the preparation from scratch.
+For reproducibility, we have prepared all the necessary files in 8p4pH_preprocessing_outputs.
+If you want to generate them from scratch, follow Launch with Your Own Cryo-EM Data and rk.preprocess.

 Note: the preprocessed data {file_id}-Edata.mtz is oversampled for cryo-EM/ET, as this helps at the docking stage.
 This is why we used a lower learning rate in the refinement yaml above.
 We have now implemented a config.downsample_ratio parameter that when set to config.downsample_ratio=2 should automatically account for this without needing to change the learning rate.